-How To Read A Texas Electricity Facts Label
+How To Read An Electricity Facts Label (EFL)

 Every Texas electricity plan has an Electricity Facts Label.
 Understanding it can help you find the right electricity plan and make sure you don’t incur any unexpected costs.

 In the ElectricityRates.com Marketplace, you’ll find all of the key information you need to compare rates and get the best deal for every plan.
 However, if you’d like to know more about reading the Electricity Facts Label, this page will walk you through each section.

 - The Electricity Facts Label is a document that gives you a breakdown of charges and terms for an electricity plan in Texas.

 - Texas electricity companies are required to disclose all fees and credits in the Electricity Facts Label